-Condition No. Title Compliand (Put √ appropriate in the Remarks (if any) Complied Complied , , , (xxiv) In case of the appointment or reappointment of a director, the disclosure of following information to the shareholders: (xxiv)(a) A brief resume of the director √ Brief resumes of Aziz Mohammad Bhai and Munir Ali, Directors, who will retire by rotation and will be considered for re-appointment by the shareholders at the 42 nd AGM of the Company, are enclosed in Annual Report. (xxiv)(b) Nature of his or her expertise in specific functional areas V Included in brief resume of Directors (xxiv)(c) Names of companies in which the person also holds the directorship and the membership of committees of the Board \checkmark Included in brief resume of Directors (xxv) Discussion and Analysis signed by MD presenting detailed analysis of the company's position and operations along with a brief discussion of changes in the financial statements, among others, focusing on: √ Included in Annual Report (xxv)(a) Accounting policies and estimation for preparation of financial statements V Included in Annual Report and in Note 02.10 of audited financial statements (xxv)(b) Changes in accounting policies and estimation, if any, clearly describing the effect on financial performance or results and financial position as well as cash flows in absolute figure for such changes √ Included in Annual Report (xxv)(c) Comparative analysis (including effects of inflation) of financial performance or results and financial position as well as cash flows for current financial year with immediate preceding five years explaining reasons thereof \checkmark Included in Annual Report 1(5) (xxv)(d) Compare such financial performance or results and financial position as well as cash flows with the peer industry scenario V Included in Annual Report (xxv)(e) Briefly explain the financial and economic scenario of the country and the globe V Included in Annual Report (xxv)(f) Risks and concerns issues related to the financial statements, explaining such risk and concerns mitigation plan of the company √ Included in Annual Report
+Condition No. Title Compliand (Put √ appropriate in the Remarks (if any) (xxiv) In case of the appointment or reappointment of a director, the disclosure of following information to the shareholders: (xxiv)(a) A brief resume of the director V Brief resumes of Aziz Mohammad Bhai, Nurjehan Hudda and Sakina Miraly, Directors, who will retire by rotation and as per provision of Article-107 (a) of the Articles of Association of the company and will be considered for reappointment by the shareholders at the 43 rd AGM of the Company, are enclosed in the Annual Report. (xxiv)(b) Nature of his or her expertise in specific functional areas $\checkmark$ Included in brief resume of Directors (xxiv)(c) Names of companies in which the person also holds the directorship and the membership of committees of the Board $\sqrt{}$ Included in brief resume of Directors (xxv) Discussion and Analysis signed by MD presenting detailed analysis of the company's position and operations along with a brief discussion of changes in the financial statements, among others, focusing on: V Included in Annual Report (xxv)(a) Accounting policies and estimation for preparation of financial statements $\sqrt{}$ Included in Annual Report and in Note 02.10 of audited financial statements (xxv)(b) Changes in accounting policies and estimation, if any, clearly describing the effect on financial performance or results and financial position as well as cash flows in absolute figure for such changes V Included in Annual Report (xxv)(c) Comparative analysis (including effects of inflation) of financial performance or results and financial position as well as cash flows for current financial year with immediate preceding five years explaining reasons thereof V Included in Annual Report Compare such financial performance or results and financial position as well as cash flows with the peer industry scenario $\checkmark$ Included in Annual Report (xxv)(e) Briefly explain the financial and economic scenario of the country and the globe V Included in Annual Report (xxv)(f) Risks and concerns issues related to the financial statements, explaining such risk and concerns mitigation plan of the company V Included in Annual Report